 A brothel above, a prison cell below, but could you tell?
 These plan-view photographs-from-above are anything but shocking at first glance.
-In fact, the interior spaces they depict show decorating strategies we might expect to use in our own home … which makes it somewhat surprising to discover they show the insides of prison cells and brothel rooms.
+In fact, the interior spaces they depict show decorating strategies we might expect to use in our own home … which makes it somewhat surprising to discover they show the insides of prison cells and private rooms within brothels.

 Pics or it didn’t happen: by shooting aerial-style images from the ceiling down, Juergen Chill displaces our perspective enough to jog any preconceptions we might have about a room layout – he does not let us get comfortable in our assumptions by seeing bars or sex-worker signs before we enter.

 While the jail inmate interiors do look a bit bare they seem larger than the typical dorm room and at least as comfortable (did you have a sink in your college space?), even with the gray tile floor and rather Spartan-looking beds hanging from a side wall.
 Then there are the desks with computers and other hallmarks of home – it would be difficult to tell that they were not simply the bedrooms of your neighbors, friends or family.

 As for the paid-sex spaces, well, these are even harder to identify as anything out of the ordinary.
 If anything, they are amazingly conventional – except when you see a piece of bondage gear here or there.
 Complete with nice decorative elements and color schemes that vary (though red is obviously a common theme).